How to Get on Spotify Playlists in 2026 Without the “Payola”

 Spotify’s June 2025 Discover Weekly Update

-On the 30th June 2025, Spotify’s Premium users logged in and noticed something different at the top of their Discover Weekly.
+On June 30th, 2025, Spotify Premium users opened Discover Weekly and saw something new at the top.
 Genre filters.
 Pop, R&B, funk, basically whatever you’re feeling you can now categorise for.
 You click funk?
-The algorithm immediately recalibrates around that choice.
-Your feed gets tighter, more focused, less random.
-Spotify is clearly betting big on making people actually engage with stuff instead of just passively scrolling.
+The algorithm immediately recalibrates around that choice Your feed gets tighter, more focused, less random.
+Spotify now wants active engagement, not passive scrolling, the same as every other ‘social’ platform.

 Discovery Mode: Is It Worth the Royalty Cut?